Nick’s LED headlight experiment

 Come along to our Club Night – every second Monday of the month at 20:00 at: “The Red Lion”, 27 High Street, Histon, Cambridge, CB24 9JD

-Meet at the Krazy Horse at 10:30 for 11:15 departure.
-Empire House, Business Park, 3 Lamdin Rd, Lark Valley Dr, Bury Saint Edmunds IP32 6NU
+Meet at Krazy Horse cafe at 10:30 Empire House, Business Park, 3 Lamdin Rd, Lark Valley Dr, Bury Saint Edmunds IP32 6NU